 - Encourage the bereaved to care for themselves

-- Just as there is no single pattern to grief, there is no single way to help a grieving person.
+Just as there is no single pattern to grief, there is no single way to help a grieving person.
 Both the grieving person and any friend who is trying to help may feel unsure and uncomfortable.
-Either way, remember that it is important to be yourself..
+Either way, remember that it is important to be yourself.
 Remember that as a friend, just by listening and being with the person, you are helping.
 If you or the bereaved need additional help, you may wish to seek professional assistance.
-Psychologists understand the grieving process and can assist the grieving individual pass through the necessary stages and work toward a resolution.
+Therapists understand the grieving process and can assist the grieving individual pass through the necessary stages and work toward a resolution.